Entrepreneur, accountant, financial advisor, author, speaker and shoe addict

 In my day job, I have founded three businesses which may seem disparate but are connected in philosophy and strategy.
 I’m the founder & CEO of an award winning accounting & advisory firm A&TA (previously Accounting and Taxation Advantage), co-founder of the financial planning business for Gen X and Gen Y The Money Barre and co-founder and Director of Business at the long-day preschool that is based on play with purpose, Thinkers.inq.
 All three businesses are pushing the boundaries in their fields, questioning what is possible and striving to be game-changers in their respective fields.
 After all, my philosophy if you’re going to be in business, then you may as well create real change and do something interesting.

 I lose myself in books and have always loved to write.
-Which is why I’ve written a couple of gorgeous, illustrated books which are business and finance books you’ll actually want to read.
-My first book, More Money for Shoes compares building a business to building a wardrobe and my second book, Fabulous but Broke contains thirteen financial fairy tales designed to challenge your money mindset.
+Which is why I’ve written three gorgeous, different, in two cases illustrated books which are business and finance books you’ll actually want to read.
+My first book, More Money for Shoes compares building a business to building a wardrobe. my second book, Fabulous but Broke contains thirteen financial fairy tales designed to challenge your money mindset and my third book Unf*ck your Finances will show you how to move from despair to resilience to financial wellness.
 You can buy them at good bookstores or on this site.